The EYE Theory of Change develops a shared understanding of the problem and outlines interventions

 as improved future employment, engaged citizenship and better mental and physical health;

-emigration that hit hardest in our targeted areas, can be reversed to boost productivity and contribute to
+that hit hardest in our targeted areas, can be reversed to boost productivity and contribute to economic growth;

-traditionally included in the curricula of mainstream education, the ever-widening skills gaps across all
+included in the curricula of mainstream education, the ever-widening skills gaps across all industries can be

-industries can be mitigated in part by training for Knowledge Economy skills such as critical thinking,
+mitigated in part by training for Knowledge Economy skills such as critical thinking,collaboration, communication

-as women and individuals with disabilities, and creating pathways toward gainful employment and/or
+and individuals with disabilities, and creating pathways toward gainful employment and/or entrepreneurship to

-what it takes to become a successful entrepreneur.
-We assume that by creating pathways to gainful
+to become a successful entrepreneur.
+We assume that by creating pathways to gainful employment and

-employment and entrepreneurship, we are also creating outlets for the marketable skills they will have
+entrepreneurship, we are also creating outlets for the marketable skills they will have acquired through the

 the capacity to act upon